cupofskyr/SanityTrack/features.md

 ### Theme 4: Strategic Growth & Marketing

+*   **Proactive Hyper-Local Marketing Engine (Owner):**
+    *   **Location:** Owner Dashboard -> Marketing & Innovation tab -> Proactive AI Suggestions.
+    *   **Functionality:** An automated backend system (simulated via mock data) scans for local events (e.g., festivals, concerts) near the restaurant's address.
+When an opportunity is found, it appears as an alert on the dashboard with an AI-generated insight.
+The owner can then initiate a campaign creation workflow based on that event.
+    *   **How it Works:** The UI on the Owner Dashboard displays mock `marketingOpportunities`.
+The full backend implementation would involve a scheduled Cloud Function (`scanForLocalEvents`) calling external event APIs and an AI flow to generate insights.

 *   **AI Menu Innovation Lab (Owner):**
     *   **Location:** Owner Dashboard -> Marketing & Innovation tab.
     *   **Functionality:** Owners can input their top-selling ingredient or flavor.
 The AI (`suggest-menu-trends-flow.ts`) then analyzes current food trends and seasonality (e.g., upcoming holidays) to suggest new, complementary ingredients and invent two complete, themed menu item concepts (name, description, marketing angle).